Parviz Shapour

-He married Forouq Farokhzad in 1950 and had a son, Kāmyār Shapour, before divorcing in 1955 and living with his son and brother, "Khosro."
+He married Forough Farrokhzad in 1950; they had a son, Kāmyār Shapour, before divorcing in 1955.
+Parviz then lived with his son and his brother, Khosro.

 In 1968 Shapour collaborated with Ahmad Shamlou, editor of the art magazine Khoosheh (cluster) Journal, and one of Iran's most celebrated poets.
 Shamlou gave the name "Cari-kalamator", or word-caricature, to Shapour's writings.
 These short humorous sentences proved to be wildly popular with the Iranian public, and helped to make Shapour into one of Iran's cultural and literary leaders.
 Shapour's writings have been described as "cartoons expressed as words."

+Works and publications

-His first book of writings and drawings was published in 1964, titled Cari-kalamator.Parviz Shapour's writings have been published in six volumes.
-Shapour's designs and drawings were showcased in exhibitions at the Art Gallery in Persepolis in 1968 and 1970.
+Shapour's first book of writings and drawings was published in 1964, titled Cari-kalamator.
+His writings have been published in six volumes.
+His designs and drawings were showcased in exhibitions at the Art Gallery in Persepolis in 1968 and 1970.

-Some samples of his cari-kalamator are:
+Some samples from the first book of Cari-kalamator are: